Father · Son · Holy Spirit

 Ask specifically and simply for today's needs.
 "Daily bread" is not a year's supply — it is dependence renewed each morning.
 God keeps you coming back, not because He's stingy, but because relationship requires regular return.

-"Forgive us our debts, as we also have forgiven our debtors"
+"Forgive us our debts, as we also have forgiven"

 Honesty about failure before God is central to prayer.
 The connection to forgiving others is sobering: a heart closed to forgiving others is a heart that struggles to receive forgiveness.
 Confession opens the channel both ways.